-1. Introduction

-1.1 Why we need a Supported Accommodation Move-on Protocol
+1. Introduction 1.1 Why we need a Supported Accommodation Move-on Protocol

 - Newcastle City Council and its partners have a long-term commitment to preventing homelessness.
 This Protocol revises our 2012 protocol which aimed to increase the numbers of planned moves from short term supported accommodation to successful independent living.
-In 2010-11 the year immediately prior to the introduction of the protocol 193 people moved on to an independent tenancy.
-However whilst the numbers of people moving on has increased, 261 moves in 2015-16 this is still an area that continues to be a concern as in the context of budgetary pressures and welfare reform we need to develop an agreed partnership response that makes the best use of the city's resources to meet the needs of current and future clients. - This protocol focuses on the clients of homeless supported accommodation in the city.
-There are currently 832 beds for residents living in this provision.
-However, budgetary pressures mean that it is anticipated that the Council will need to reduce spend in this area by £1.015 million in 2017-18, equating to a 24% reduction on current investment levels.
+However whilst the numbers of people moving on has increased, this is still an area that continues to be a concern as in the context of budgetary pressures and welfare reform we need to develop an agreed partnership response that makes the best use of the city's resources to meet the needs of current and future clients. - This protocol focuses on the clients of homeless supported accommodation in the city.
+There are currently 760 beds for residents living in this provision.
+However, budgetary pressures mean that it is anticipated that the Council will need to reduce spend in this area.
 Services are now also operating in the context of the welfare reforms, meaning we have to adapt all of the city's interventions to contribute to preventing avoidable crisis and homelessness.
 For supported accommodation providers this means supporting new clients to move quickly to independence and identifying existing clients currently in accommodation who could live successfully outside of supported provision. - We need to do this because it's the right thing to do.
-Newcastle is a city that seeks the best for all of its residents and, despite our budgetary pressures which mean we have to do more with less, we believe we have the strengths necessary to transform public services and the partnership foundations to build on to make the proactive prevention of homelessness the norm.
-One of Newcastle City Council's four priorities is "tacking inequalities tackling discrimination and inequalities which prevent people from fulfilling their true potential".
-The 2016-17 Council Plan says that we aspire to be "a city which shields the most vulnerable from harm we will be a city that looks after our most vulnerable people, providing a safety net within the resources available, and helping people who are at risk of falling into harm or crisis".
+Newcastle is a city that seeks the • best for all of its residents and, despite our budgetary pressures which mean we have to do more with less, we believe we have the strengths necessary to transform public services and the partnership foundations to build on to make the proactive prevention of homelessness the norm.
+One of Newcastle City Council's four priorities is "tacking inequalities - tackling discrimination and inequalities which prevent people from fulfilling their true potential".
+The 2016-17 Council Plan says that we aspire to be "a city which shields the most vulnerable from harm - we will be a city that looks after our most vulnerable people, providing a safety net within the resources available, and helping people who are at risk of falling into harm or crisis".
 This means supporting people to independence and providing them with the skills to maintain that. - In support of these aims our Active Inclusion Newcastle partnership helps core commissioned and directly delivered specialist support, care and therapeutic services to adapt to the challenges residents face; we facilitate targeting support to proactively protect the most vulnerable and prevent crisis; and catch people who are 'not known' to be at risk through open access services.
-Our aim is to create a culture where it is the norm to systematically help residents to maintain the foundations for their stability: - o an income o financial inclusion somewhere to live
+Our aim is to create a culture where it is the norm to systematically help residents to maintain the foundations for their stability: - o an income somewhere to live